bensjx/covid-dashboard/README.md

 1. Heroku - Deployment of web application
 1. Newsapi - Fetch news from a variety of sources
 1. Folium - Geospatial analytics
-1. Tweepy - Twitter Data Stream
+1. Tweepy - Twitter Data Scraping
 1. TextBlob - Sentiment Analysis
+1. PostgreSQL - Database for scraping and retrieval

 # Usage: